 - luminal variant has a single nodule projecting into the cyst

-- mural variant has multiple nodules (often only microscopic) in the wall of the cyst.
-The latter has an elevated risk of recurrence
+- mural variant has multiple nodules (often only microscopic) in the wall of the cyst, and has an elevated risk of recurrence compared to other variants

 Malignant behavior is seen in two forms 5: